vostok/spaceport/README.md

 # Spaceport

-Spaceport is used to run Vostok infrastructure on a single host for development purposes.
-It contains all Vostok components which are configured to work with each other out-of-the-box.
+Spaceport is used to run Hercules infrastructure on a single host for development purposes.
+It contains all Hercules components which are configured to work with each other out-of-the-box.

-Use Spaceport with [Launchpad](https://github.com/vostok/launchpad) to test newly created Vostok-instrumented applications.

-Vostok contributors can also use Spaceport to fix bugs or develop new Vostok components.
+Hercules contributors can also use Spaceport to fix bugs or develop new Hercules components.

 ## Installation